 There are also continued efforts to incorporate water friendly structures in our campus' new building projects.
-Some examples of these efforts can be found in the cisterns and rain gardens by the new Glick Eye Institute and the new Science and Engineering Lab Building (SELB), dedicated in November, 2013.
+Indiana University has instituted a policy that all new buildings and major renovations will be required to meet the minimum Leadership in Energy & Environmental Design (LEED) Silver standards.
+Some examples of these efforts can be found in the cisterns and rain gardens by the Glick Eye Institute (LEED Gold) and the Science and Engineering Lab Building (SELB), dedicated in November, 2013.
 The SELB site also contributes a number of sustainable design features, including a rain garden for storm water management and the use of native and adaptive plants in the landscaping.
+A recent addition is the Neuroscience Research facility (LEED Gold) that incorporates water efficient landscaping and the newly renovated Rotary Building certified LEED Silver in October, 2014.
+Many of these new sites incorporated additional native landscapes and trees.